verfio/fortio-operator/README.md

 ## Overview

-The goal of this project is to provide a great automation experience for anyone who want to load test services inside kubernetes cluster and outside of it.
+The goal of this project is to provide a great automation experience for anyone who want to load test services inside the Kubernetes cluster and outside of it.

 This project is based on the [Operator Framework][of-home], an open source toolkit to manage Kubernetes native applications, called Operators, in an effective, automated, and scalable way.
 Read more in the [introduction blog post][of-blog].